Uniform Complexity for Text Generation: Testing for (In)consistencies from the Prompt-Continuation Pairs

 \subsection{Type Token Features}

 Aside from looking at the average or ratio-based densities of POS tags locally, syntactic complexity can also be measured via densities of collective (more than one) POS tags per sentence.
-Table~\ref{tab:typetoken_table} details 5 type-token ratio (TTR) based measures: \textit{simple type-token ratio} \cite{o1995lexical} , \textit{correlated type-token ratio} \cite{carroll1964}, \textit{bilogarithmic type-token ratio} \cite{herdan1960}, \textit{Uber index} \cite{dugast1978}, and \textit{simple lexical diversity}.
-Type token features provide a quantified measure of unique word types (ex. combination of nouns, verbs, adjectives, and adverbs) normalized by the total number of words in a segment of a language.
-The variations of TTR have been studied over the years to minimize effects of sentence length when calculating the values \cite{herdan1960,tweedie1998variable}.
-From the results, the human-continued text measured by the Uber index, a controlled metric for lexical diversity, was the only non-significant feature.
-These results may suggest that texts generated by humans, base GPT-2, and finetuned GPT-2 model may assume notable difference in densities of various basic grammatical components such as nouns, verbs, adjectives, and adverbs with respect to prompts used.
+Table~\ref{tab:typetoken_table} details 5 type-token ratio (TTR) based measures: \textit{simple type-token ratio} \cite{o1995lexical} , \textit{corrected type-token ratio} \cite{carroll1964}, \textit{bilogarithmic type-token ratio} \cite{herdan1960}, \textit{Uber index} \cite{dugast1978}, and \textit{simple lexical diversity}.
+Type token features provide a quantified measure of unique word types (ex., combination of nouns, verbs, adjectives, and adverbs) normalized by the total number of words in a segment of a language.
+The variations of TTR have been studied over the years to minimize the effects of sentence length when calculating the values \cite{herdan1960,tweedie1998variable}.
+From the results, the Uber index and the corrected TTR metric are the only two non-significant variables from texts produced by humans and uniformly finetuned GPT-2, respectively.
+This may suggest fine-tuning the GPT-2 model with uniformly complex data may observe some level of uniform lexical diversity with respect to the prompt, but not for all possible metrics, and further highlights the need for the exploration of methods of generating uniform complexity in text generation.